Dress code for the conferment events

 Alternative 2: A dark suit.

-Conferment ceremony, event of celebration at Kulttuurikasarmi and ecumenical jubilee in the Temppeliaukio Church
+Conferment ceremony, Secular jubilee at Kulttuurikasarmi and ecumenical jubilee in the Temppeliaukio Church (doctor)

 Alternative 1: A black full-length long-sleeved one-piece or two-piece attire.
 Black gloves, black evening shoes and black tights.
 No handbag.
 A doctoral hat.
 Companions who have participated in a previous conferment ceremony can also wear a doctoral hat.